pingcap/docs/tidb-cloud/data-service-manage-endpoint.md

 1. Navigate to the [**Data Service**](https://tidbcloud.com/console/dataservice) page of your project.
 2. In the left pane, click the name of your target Data App to view its endpoints.
 3. Click the name of the endpoint you want to undeploy to view its details.
-4. On the right pane of the endpoint details page, click the **Version** tab.
+4. On the right pane of the endpoint details page, click the **Deployments** tab.
 The deployed version page is displayed.
 5. Locate the current online version and click **Undeploy**.
 The version status will be changed to **Offline**.

 ## Delete an endpoint